Tips from 12 Caregiving Pros

 “Spread the Joy!”

-Enjoy simply being together.
-When you leave, know that you’ve given Mom or Dad a sense that all is well.
-That’s a comforting feeling that will last for days to come.
+Treasure merely being together.
+When you leave, rest assured you’ve given Mom or Dad a sense that all is well, a comforting feeling that lasts for days.
+After all, comfort is one of the best gifts for people with Alzheimer’s.